[3.10] Storm Burst Trickster - The Tesla Tower

 I'm using a Light of Lunaris shield since it's the best balance of damage and survivability for me right now.
 The Unshattered Will is another excellent choice, especially if you need the resists.
 A rare spirit shield with some combination of Life, ES, resists, and spell damage would also work fine.
 I've played around with the +1 to all lightning spell skill gems too and that's a decent damage bump as well.

-I went with wands, but I believe sceptres can work just fine. too In the early game a Storm Prison is solid, upgrading to a Cerberus Limb and then Moonsorrow when you can.
-Ideally you want to end with a meta crafted shaper weapon with physical as extra lightning, elemental as extra chaos, spell damage, cast speed, crit chance, and % increased lightning/cold damage.
+I went with wands, but I believe sceptres can work just fine too.
+In the early game a Storm Prison is solid, upgrading to a Cerberus Limb and then Moonsorrow when you can.
+Ideally you want to end with a meta crafted shaper/Crusader weapon with physical as extra lightning, elemental as extra chaos, spell damage, cast speed, crit chance, and % increased lightning/cold damage.
 If you tweak your regen and leeching in the tree, Shimmeron can be a really strong damage option.
+You can also look for +1 to Physical or Lightning Spell Skill gems.
+Elder wands have the Add X to Y physical damage to spells and are quite a strong DPS boost too.
+This is a flexible slot and should grow with your character as you put the other pieces in place.

 Bubbling Divine Life Flask of Staunching